Chirag-wamanacharya12/Chirag-wamanacharya12/README.md

 ---

 ## 🛠 Growing Beyond the Classroom
-Once I realized what I could do, I wanted to do more:
+Once I realized what I could do, I wanted to do more here are some of them:

 - **[Arogya Mitra (Health Portal)](https://arogyamitra-2.onrender.com/)**
   *One-stop solution for healthcare, serving multiple user types.*